DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Proposed Algorithm

-Lastly, we notice that \aname~shares a similar communication and computation cost per iteration as {\sf CHOCO-SGD}, except that an extra communication step (with compression) is needed for the tracking of $n^{-1} \sum_{i=1}^n v_i^t$ and an extra computation step is needed for computing $\stocgrdfp_i^t$, in \eqref{eq:docom_d}, \eqref{eq:docom_e}.
-Similar to {\sf CHOCO-SGD}, the \aname~algorithm requires each agent to store the auxilliary variables $\{ \hatprm_j^t , \hatgog_j^t \}_{j \in {\cal N}_i}$ of its neighbors to apply error compensation.
-As we will show later, the above shortcomings can be overcome as \aname~has a better convergence rate.
+From an implementation perspective, \aname~shares the communication and computation costs per iteration {\revision of the same order as {\tt CHOCO-SGD} at ${\cal O}(d)$}. {\revision In fact, only an} extra communication step (with compression) is needed for the tracking of $n^{-1} \sum_{i=1}^n v_i^t$ and an extra computation step is needed for computing $\stocgrdfp_i^t$, in \eqref{eq:docom_d}, \eqref{eq:docom_e}. {\revision A detailed comparison on computational costs is shown in Table \ref{tab:comp-compl}.} As we will show later, the above shortcomings can be compensated by the improved convergence rate of \aname.